mavryk-network/mavryk-protocol/docs/alpha/blocks_ops.rst

 kinds of consensus operations, each belonging to the different voting phases required to agree on the next block.

-- A ``Preattestation`` operation implements a first vote for a :ref:`candidate block <candidate_block_alpha>` with the aim of building a :ref:`preattestation quorum <quorum_alpha>`.
+- A ``Preendorsement`` operation implements a first vote for a :ref:`candidate block <candidate_block_alpha>` with the aim of building a :ref:`preendorsement quorum <quorum_alpha>`.

-- An ``Attestation`` operation implements a vote for a candidate block for which a preattestation quorum certificate (PQC) has been observed.
+- An ``Endorsement`` operation implements a vote for a candidate block for which a preendorsement quorum certificate (PQC) has been observed.

 .. _voting_operations_alpha: